 If the fact that only one person can play Steam games at a time isn’t enough to put you off Steam Family Sharing, here’s how to set it up.

-- The first step is to enable Steam Guard, Steam’s built-in security feature, if you haven’t already.
-If you’ve already got Steam Guard enabled, skip onto step 2.
+The first step is to enable Steam Guard, Steam’s built-in security feature, if you haven’t already.
+If you’ve already got Steam Guard enabled, skip forward to the next paragraph.
 If not, open Steam and head to Steam > Settings > Account.
 From here, select Manage Steam Guard Account Security and the feature should then be toggled on.

 And that’s it!
 Authorised family members and friends should then be able to access your Steam game library.
 Just remember that only a single person can use it at any given time before you offer it to your squad!